ozokur/iCloud/README.md

 - Integrity logs in `outputs/logs/session.jsonl`.
 - A JSON report in `outputs/icloud_backups/reports`.

+On macOS the MobileSync directory is protected by "Full Disk Access".
+If you see a `PermissionError` while listing backups, grant the Python interpreter access under **System Settings → Privacy & Security → Full Disk Access** or copy the backups to a directory you control.

 If your MobileSync backups live in a non-standard directory you can point the CLI at additional locations using repeated `--mobile-sync-dir` flags: